 |Over £1.5 million||15%|

 In Scotland, the Land and Buildings Transaction Tax (LBTT) applies instead of Stamp Duty.
 An Additional Dwelling Supplement (ADS) of 4% is applied to the total purchase price on top of the standard rates for owners of single residential properties.
-Until March 31, 2021, the following thresholds and rates apply in Scotland.
+From April 1, 2021, the following thresholds and rates apply in Scotland.